Jahia/widen-asset-picker/doc/en/enhance.md

 To be able to pick, store and render a specific set of metadata related to the **audio** type into jContent, you should follow 3 steps:

 1. Create a specific node type definition.
-For our example, you will create something like `wdennt:audio`.
+In our example, you will create something like `wdennt:audio`.

     Like the others, the `wdennt:audio` extends the mixin `wdenmix:widenAsset` (like this, you don't need to touch the definition of `wdennt:widenReference`).

     We can imagine, there is a specific `file_properties.audio_properties` object with the `duration` properties.

-    We can also image a specific `embeds.audio_player` object, and a specific `embeds.audio_stream` object.
+    We can also imagine a specific `embeds.audio_player` object, and a specific `embeds.audio_stream` object.

     At this stage, the audio node type definition should look like this:
     ```cnd